scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 # Himantoglossum

 There are four species of this genus within Europe.
-They all have a central central where the central lobe is much longer than the lateral lobes.
+They all have a central labellum with a central lobe that is much longer than the lateral lobes.

 ## Lizard Orchid (*Himantoglossum hircinum*)